itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/04-privelage-escelation.md

 ## Unquoted Service Path

-After completing the reconnaissance phase and gaining RDP access through the RDP brute-force stage, the attacker obtained access to the victim machine as `MYLAB\Jsmith` and proceeded with local discovery to identify potential privilege escalation opportunities.
+After completing reconnaissance, gaining RDP access through the brute-force attack, and performing initial discovery, the attacker accessed the victim machine as `MYLAB\Jsmith` and began looking for potential privilege escalation opportunities.

-## Service Enumeration
+### Service Enumeration

 From the compromised `Jsmith` session, Windows services were enumerated to identify potentially misconfigured services.